foundations-fall-2016/session4/readme.md

 ##Basilica

 Examine code with regards to the [recipe schema](https://schema.org/Recipe) at [schema.org](http://schema.org/docs/gs.html).
-Here is an [example](http://www.foodnetwork.com/recipes/food-network-kitchens/basil-pesto-recipe2.html).
+Here is an [example on the food network](http://www.foodnetwork.com/recipes/food-network-kitchens/basil-pesto-recipe2.html) page that uses the recipe schema.

-Note the `<abbr>` tag and the absence of a wrapper div (even though the design shows a centered document).
+Note the `<abbr>` tag, the `role` attributes, and the absence of a wrapper div (even though the design shows a centered document).
 The document contains 2 script tags.
 Examine the page n the browser's dev tools.
 NOte the console message and the classes applied to the html tag.

 ```css
 * {